Skip to main content

 Recalibrating the Endocrine System

 The body’s endocrine system operates on intricate feedback loops, similar to a sophisticated thermostat.
 When external testosterone is supplied, the internal “thermostat” senses adequate levels and reduces its own heat production.
 To restart this internal furnace, specific pharmacological agents are employed.
+These agents work at different points within the HPG axis, sending signals to reactivate the natural chain of command.
+The objective is to gently coax the system back into autonomous operation, rather than simply forcing a response.

-For men discontinuing TRT, especially those seeking to restore fertility or simply regain endogenous testosterone production, the protocol typically involves a combination of medications.
+For men discontinuing TRT, especially those seeking to restore fertility or simply regain production, the protocol typically involves a combination of medications.
 These agents are selected for their ability to stimulate the pituitary gland and, subsequently, the testes.

 Pharmacological agents help restart the body’s intrinsic hormone production after TRT.